0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

-However, when a client goes haywire and opens up millions of connections, the server will eventually run out of memory and crash.
-To keep the number of connections in check, we uses a threadpool.
+However, when a client goes haywire and opens up millions of connections, the server will eventually run out of memory and segfault.
+To cap the number of connections, use a threadpool.

 ### Threadpool

 The threadpool implementation is covered in the Rust book.
-This is duplication of a standard thread pool.
+It is interesting because it covers pretty much all grounds of Rust syntax and idiosyncrasies.

 ```rust
 use std::thread;